Another lazy day.

 It was a beautiful look into the daily lives of the people living alongside the canals of Thailand.

-AND we had some delicious coconut ice cream from a man on a little boat who pulled up alongside us.
-And he was so wonderfully entrepreneurial! – clinging to our longboat with his toes, as he scooped out ice cream for all of the hot tourists on board.
+AND we had some delicious coconut ice cream from a man on a little boat who pulled up alongside us – How could we resist? he was so wonderfully entrepreneurial! – clinging to our longboat with his toes, as he scooped out ice cream for all of the hot tourists on board.

 And by the time we reached the market again and it was time to disembark, we were all sticky and sweaty and ready to finish our tour.
-It was just the right length of time to be squished into the boat for, and there were just enough stops; it was a good tour.
+It was just the right length of time to be squished into the boat for, and there were just enough stops; it really was pleasantly surprising.

 Oh!
-And we actually spotted some Monitor Lizards! – Not the many that Sam had been hoping for..
-But we laid eyes upon TWO of the big bathing creatures during our floating tour, and that was just enough to satisfy.
+And we actually spotted some Monitor Lizards! – Not so many as Sam had been hoping for..
+But we laid eyes upon TWO of the big bathing creatures during our floating tour and that was just enough to satisfy.

 And afterwards we still had half a day left to find another market place when we were done!